Q. | What is this PL/I anyhow? |

 Academic, Government, and Volume licenses will be available.

-A CD of the release version will be available at additional cost.
+A CD will be available at additional cost.

 The run-time library carries no separate license charge, so programs compiled with Iron